symfony/symfony-docs/reference/constraints/CardScheme.rst

 CardScheme
 ==========

-.. versionadded:: 2.2
-    The CardScheme validation is new in Symfony 2.2.

 This constraint ensures that a credit card number is valid for a given credit card company.
 It can be used to validate the number before trying to initiate a payment through a payment gateway.